sshniro/zap-docs/source/includes/auth.md

 curl 'http://localhost:8080/JSON/forcedUser/action/setForcedUserModeEnabled/?boolean=true'
 ```

-The following example performs a simple [form based authentication]((https://github.com/zaproxy/zaproxy/wiki/FAQformauth)) using
+The following example performs a simple [form-based authentication]((https://github.com/zaproxy/zaproxy/wiki/FAQformauth)) using
 the Bodgeit vulnerable application.
-Its recommended to configure the authentication via the desktop UI before attempting the APIs.
+It's recommended that you configure the authentication via the desktop UI before attempting the APIs.

 ### Setup Target Application

-Bodgeit uses a very simple form based authentication to authenticate the users to the application.
-Use the following command to start
+Bodgeit uses a simple form-based authentication to authenticate the users to the application.
+Use the following command
-a docker instance of the Bodgeit application: `docker run --rm -p 8090:8080 -i -t psiinon/bodgeit`
+to start a docker instance of the Bodgeit application: `docker run --rm -p 8090:8080 -i -t psiinon/bodgeit`

 ### Register a User